pip-services/pip-services-docs/content/en/net/rpc/services/http_response_sender.md

 > `public static` Task SendErrorAsync(HttpResponse response, Exception ex)

-- **response**: HttpResponse - an HTTP response
+- **response**: HttpResponse - HTTP response
 - **ex**: Exception - execution result

 #### SendResultAsync
 Creates a callback function that sends a result as a JSON object.
-That callack function call be called directly or passed as a parameter to business logic components.
+That callack function can be called directly or passed as a parameter to business logic components.

 If object is not null, it returns 200 status code.